 Play, in its essence, relates to movement and collaboration.
 Harmonious movement.
-Movement where different, complementary parts come together in a beautiful dance.
-It’s about the inter-connectedness and integration of separate parts to makes something more beautiful than what can be done on your own.
+A movement where different, complementary parts come together in a beautiful dance.
+It’s about the inter-connectedness and integration of separate parts to make something more beautiful than what can be done on your own.

-What does optimal organizations and play have in common?
+What do optimal organizations and play have in common?